emiljdd/Tweepy-SparkTwitterI/README.md

 # Conclusion

 Sentiment analysis is quite interesting and if time allowed, further analysis would have been included.
-Future anaylise would be to include a regression model try and understand what, if any, relationship exists between:
+Future analysis would be to include a regression model try and understand what, if any, relationship exists between:

            * Tweets and geographic location.
            * Which tweets, negative or positive, occur at which time of day?